Strabismus surgery: Outcomes

 A strabismus surgery is considered a success when the overall deviation has been corrected 60% or more or if the deviation is under 10 PD 6 weeks after the surgery.

 Unsatisfactory alignment

 Surgical intervention can result in the eyes being entirely aligned (orthophoria) or nearly so, or it can result in an alignment that is not the desired result.
 There are many possible types of misalignment that can occur after the surgery including undercorrection, overcorrection, and torsional misalignment.
 Treating a case of unsatisfactory alignment often involves prisms, botulinum toxin injections, or more surgery.
 The likelihood that the eyes will stay misaligned over the longer term is higher if the patient is able to achieve some degree of binocular fusion after surgery than if not.

+A study of 2015 reported the reoperation rate in a sample of over 6000 patients being 8.5%.

+Binocular vision outcomes

 There is tentative evidence that children with infantile esotropia achieve better binocular vision post-operatively if the surgical treatment is performed early (see: Infantile esotropia).

-A recent study reported the reoperation rate in a sample of over 6000 patients being 8.5%.
+A recent study indicates that final stereopsis achieved after strabismus surgery may be affected by the type, duration, and the amount of deviation before surgery, by the presence of amblyopia, and by the post-operative ocular deviation.

+In a recent study among children with concomitant exotropia or concomitant esotropia who received strabismus surgery, virtual-reality based eye training exercises performed post-operatively (starting within the first week after surgery and continuing at home for three months with 15–20 minutes twice daily) led to improved post-operative simultaneous vision and remote stereovision at six months after surgery compared to a control group without such training.
+No significant difference was found in peripheral stereopsis, macular stereopsis, and stereopsis in macular fovea centralis compared to the control group.